SungjunEom/MABEL_GPT/README.md

 ## Implementation
 ![Method](./docs/images/impl.png)
 The natural language is typed on the laptop and sended to server.
 Server will replace "*Draw a triangle*" with the user input.
 Then server sends the prompt to the OpenAI server through GPT-3.5 API or GPT-4 API.
 After receiving a response from the OpenAI server, which should be the robot language, the response is sended to the MABEL.
-Finally, the MABEL parses the robot language into low level signals and directly control the motors.
+Finally, the MABEL parses the robot language into low level signals and directly controls the motors.

 ## Progress